Splatoon 2: Octo Expansion: Release

 Octo Expansion was announced in a Nintendo Direct broadcast on March 8, 2018.
-Released on June 13, 2018, the expansion provides a new single-player mode with eighty missions starring an Octoling (formerly of the evil Octarians) known as Agent 8, who attempts to escape from a cavernous subway system without their memories.
-For the first time, Octolings are playable in online matches if the expansion's levels are beaten.
 The expansion was made available to pre-order shortly after its announcement, with exclusive in-game clothing items available for doing so.
-A new amiibo set featuring the Octoling Girl, Boy, and Octopus was released on December 7, 2018.
-A physical version of Splatoon 2 with the DLC included was exclusively sold in Japan on October 8, 2021.
-On April 22, 2022 Octo Expansion was added as a benefit for the Nintendo Switch Online + Expansion Pack.
+At the end of the Splatoon 2 World Championships held during E3 2018 on June 12, Nogami revealed that Octo Expansion was set to release the day after, on June 13.
+An CD release featuring music from Octo Expanson's soundtrack among other Splatoon 2 tracks, titled Octotune, was released on July 18.
+An Amiibo set featuring the Octoling Girl, Boy, and Octopus was released on December 7.
+An art book consisting mostly of concept illustrations from Octo Expansions development, titled Inkopolis Walker, was published exclusively in Japan on December 28.
+A physical version of Splatoon 2 with the DLC included was made available on October 8, 2021, also solely in Japan.
+On April 22, 2022, Octo Expansion was added as a complimentary benefit for the "Nintendo Switch Online + Expansion Pack".